cellgeni/docs/docs/source/visualisations.rst

 Examples
 --------

-We have already created a couple of websites for some our programme members.
+We have already created a couple of websites for some of our programme members.
 You can have a look at them at the following links:

 | `https://www.kidneycellatlas.org <https://www.kidneycellatlas.org/>`_
 | `https://hemocytes.cellgeni.sanger.ac.uk <https://hemocytes.cellgeni.sanger.ac.uk/>`_